 Academic misconduct will not be tolerated.
-Any student caught in academic misconduct will receive an F for the assignment or test.
+Any student caught in academic misconduct will receive an F for the assignment or test and their name will be sent to the dean's office.

 Classroom Etiquette and Additional Information:

 - Turn off all cell phones and beepers. - Arrive to class on time. - Do not use computers during class, unless the class as a whole is participating in computer work. - Do not carry on a conversation with fellow students during class unless working on an in-class project as it disrupts everyone's ability to learn. - Please ask questions.
 Feel free to stop me during the lecture if you do not understand something.
 I will gladly go back over the concept or allow another student to explain the material in a way that may make more sense to you. - I am happy to answer any emails; however, it is ETSU policy that faculty are only allowed to respond to student emails which come from ETSU goldmail. - This class moves quickly.
 Do not get behind.
 Please come see me at the start of any difficulty.